soixantecircuits/altruist/README.md

 * [socialite](/docs/socialite.md)
 * [print](/docs/print.md)

+In addition to http POST requests, you can also run actions using spacebro.
+To learn more about it read the documentation [here](docs/spacebroRequest.md)

 ⚠️  *Some actions may require that you log in before using them.
 You can get a list of those actions with their login url by sending a GET request to the url matching `authRedirect` in the settings file (`/authRedirect` by default).*

 ## 🕳 Troubleshoot